pierluigi/azure-devops-demo/README.md

-# azure-devops-demo
+# GitHub For Teams Demo Repository

-Basic Node App built with Azure DevOps for demos
+Basic Node App built with Azure DevOps for showcasing the GitHub Flow.

 # Codecov